devvaibhav455/opencv_practice/Project_04_Calibration_and_Augmented_Reality/README.md

 IDE: VS Code
 OpenCV version: 4.5.4

-I made a program binProcess which has four mode of operations There is some code which is commented that I used for debugging and building up the project.
+I made two programs: calibAR and harrisCornerDetector There is some code which is commented that I used for debugging and building up the project.
 Though, it can be removed to make the code look cleaner but I have not removed it for my future reference, to freshen up my basics.

 ############################ Instructions to execute binary ############################
-NOTE: The csv file needs to be in the same directory as that of the binary.
+NOTE: The "calibration_images" folder needs to be stored one directory level up with respect to the present working directory of the terminal.

 usage:
- ./binProcess <mode>
+ ./calibAR <mode>
 Valid modes:
-	b: Basic training mode.
-Reads images from a directory and writes feature vectors to a csv file
-	o: Object recognition mode.
-Takes image from user/ live feed and finds the closest match in the DB
-	k: KNN classifier mode.
-Takes image from user and finds the closest match in the DB using KNN search
-	t: Testing mode.
-Takes live feed from the camera to tune and test the system

-'b' mode: 	./binProcess b
+	c: Calculate camera calibration parameters
+	p: Projection mode
+	1: AR TV using Aruco tags
+	2: Alter the target mode

+'c' mode: 	./calibAR c
-'o' mode: 	./binProcess o <image name>(optional)
+'p' mode: 	./calibAR p <image/video name>(optional)
-			If image name is entered, an image for disk is read.
-Otherwise, camera live feed is used 'k' mode:	./binProcess <k>(int) <image name>
+			If image/ video name is entered, projection will be tried on that frame, otherwise on live video.
+'1' mode:	./calibAR <1>(int) <image/video name to display>
-'t' mode:	./binProcess t <image name>(optional)
+'2' mode:	./calibAR t <image/video name>(optional)
-			If image name is entered, an image for disk is read.
-Otherwise, camera live feed is used
+			If image/video name is entered, projection and alteration will be tried on that frame, otherwise on live video.

 Instructions for extensions:

-EXTENSION 5) Comparing different distance metrics: Program is not made further complex by adding in a new CLI.
-Instead, a line of code is commented to test the new distance metric.
-Line #395 in modes.cpp

-No separate instructions for other extensions
+1) Get your system working with multiple targets in the scene: No separate instructions for other extensions
+2) Enable your system to use static images or pre-captured video sequences with targets and demonstrate inserting virtual objects into the scenes
+	Please follow the instructions for mode 'p'
+3) Alter target to make it not look like a target any more Please follow the instructions for mode '2'
+4) Test out several different cameras and compare the calibrations and quality of the results Different images need to be put in "calibration_images" folder to compare different cameras
+5) Augmented Reality Television
+	Please follow the instructions for mode '1'